 Fire mitigation activities within the City of Albany reserves are directed by a comprehensive fire management plan that takes into account the risk of fire posed by each reserve to the community as well as environmental considerations.
 The City’s Reserves Team has an extensive hazard reduction programme in place for its reserves which include prescribed burns as well as mechanical mitigation measures.

-The following measures are not required by law, but implementing them may help keep your home safe in the event of a bush fire:
+The following measures may help keep your home safe in the event of a bush fire:

 - Keep your gutters free of leaves and other combustible material.